Isaac Rowland, PE/PEng

 Mick Ewing, PLS

 Mick joined RECON in 2010 as a professional land surveyor and became a business partner in the company in 2017.
-With nearly 25 years in the surveying profession, his experience encompasses control, construction, hydrographic, subdivision, and engineering support surveys.
+With nearly 30 years in the surveying profession, his experience encompasses control, construction, hydrographic, subdivision, and engineering support surveys.

 His accomplishments include planning and implementing large-scale GPS control networks and supporting engineering projects throughout Alaska.
-He led a team of surveyors from two other companies while working on the largest of these networks, which spanned 3,500 kilometers along Alaska’s coastline.
+He led a team of surveyors from two other companies while working on the largest of these networks, which spanned over 2,000 miles along Alaska’s coastline.
 Engineering support has included route reconnaissance, topographic acquisition, boundary surveys, as-builts, as-staked, quantity calculation, and construction staking of all types.
 Survey work has brought Mick to all the extremes of Alaska’s geography and climate.
 He enjoys the unique challenges found in each.

 David Durst, LSIT